eleavydev/rock-paper-scissors-el/README.md

 ## Features
 ### Existing Features

-The first iteration of Rock paper Scissors is a simple one page website which allows the user to play the game (best out of 5 rounds).
+The first iteration of Rock paper Scissors is a simple one-page website which allows the user to play the game (first to reach 5 wins).
 Game displays modal at end of game to inform user who has won.

 ### Future Features